-- You’ll hire more quickly, and in some cases, yo won’t even have to create an ad or spend money posting it.
+- You’ll hire more quickly, and in some cases, you won’t even have to create an ad or spend money posting it.
 The applicant-to-hire ratio is significantly lower with a referral, at one hire for every three applications versus one hire from every 10 candidates from an advertisement.

 - Interestingly, the referral candidate tends to onboard more quickly; they have an internal resource that they can go to with questions, so orientation just seems to flow better.

-- Referred employees stick around longer, with around a 46 percent retention rate after a year, compared to 33 percent from career sites and 22 percent from job boards.
+- Referred employees stick around longer, with around a 46% retention rate after a year, compared to 33% from career sites and 22% from job boards.